jd-coderepos/nfdi4ds-sota-shared-task/README.md

 originally downloaded in `pdf` format from arXiv, whose contents were then scrapped as `txt` data encoded in the [TEI](https://en.wikipedia.org/wiki/Text_Encoding_Initiative) XML format.

-Of the 7449 papers in the annotated-data, only 814 papers reported their code links as a mention within the text.
+Of the 7449 papers in the `annotated-data`, only 814 papers reported their code links as a mention within the paper's text.
+Whereever found, the code link annotations are included in the file `code-link.txt`.

 <!-- Of the 3183 papers in the annotated-data, only 117 papers reported their code links as a mention within the text.  -->